Formation and Evolution of Compact Object Binaries in AGN Disks: Discussion

 The outer cutoff seen in gas-capture binaries (cyan lines in Figure~\ref{fig:rad_dist}) can be explained by the competition between binary hardening due to gas dynamical friction and type I/II migration in the AGN disk, whose timescales are shown by the blue and orange lines in panel (c) of Figure~\ref{fig:grid_variables}, respectively.
 In Model~1, these timescales become equal at around $\sim$ pc.
 At $\gtrsim$~pc, migration is faster than hardening.
 Thus, before gas capture binaries become hard, they migrate in to $\lesssim$ pc.
 The exact position of the outer cutoff for gas-capture binaries is influenced by the scale height of the AGN disk (black line in Figure \ref{fig:disk_model}) and the binary mass, which affect the ratio of the migration and hardening rates (Eqs.~\ref{eq:typeI} and~\ref{eq:df_timescale}).
 As the scale height decreases or the binary mass decreases, the cutoff moves inner regions.

 For pre-existing binaries, the outer cut-off is at $\sim 3$ pc (purple lines in Figure~\ref{fig:rad_dist}), reflecting our assumed initial BH distribution.
-Since the BH distribution extends to larger radii \citep[e.g.][]{Freitag06,Antonini14,Generozov18,Schodel14,Feldmeier14}, the cut-off at $\sim1$ pc is difficult to reproduce for pre-existing binaries.
-Although these binaries may hide the cutoff at $\sim1$ pc, the fraction of the pre-existing binaries in galactic nuclei is poorly constrained.
+Since the BH distribution extends to larger radii \citep[e.g.][]{Freitag06,Antonini14,Generozov18,Schodel14,Feldmeier14}, pre-existing binaries may not have the outer cut-off at $\sim1$ pc as in the LMXB observations.
+However, the fraction of the pre-existing binaries among all binaries in the Galactic center is poorly constrained, it may be subdominant.
 Due to rapid hardening expected during the common envelope phase, the formation of LMXBs is puzzling \citep[][]{Podsiadlowski03,Wiktorowicz14,Li15,Wang16}.
 This is especially the case in galactic nuclei where only hard binaries are long-lived, so that surviving the common envelope phase without merging is even more difficult \citep{Stephan19}.